Crucial days ahead as debt ceiling deal goes for vote and Biden calls lawmakers for support | Politics

 President Joe Biden says he "feels good" about the debt ceiling and budget deal negotiated with House Speaker Kevin McCarthy as the White House and congressional leaders work to ensure its passage this week in time to lift the nation's borrowing limit and prevent a disastrous U.S. default.

 Biden spent part of the Memorial Day holiday working the phones, calling lawmakers in both parties, as the president does his part to deliver the votes.
-A number of hard right conservatives are criticizing the deal as falling short of the deep spending cuts they wanted, while liberals decry policy changes such as new work requirements for older Americans in the food aid program.
+A number of hard right conservatives are criticising the deal as falling short of the deep spending cuts they wanted, while liberals decry policy changes such as new work requirements for older Americans in the food aid programme.

+''I spoke to a whole bunch of people, and it feels good," Biden said.

-To those progressive Democrats raising concerns about the package, the president had a simple message: “Talk to me.”
+To those progressive Democrats raising concerns about the package, the president had a simple message: "Talk to me."
 As lawmakers size up the 99-page bill, few are expected to be fully satisfied with the final product.
-But Democrat Biden and Republican McCarthy are counting on pulling majority support from the political center, a rarity in divided Washington, to join in voting to prevent a catastrophic federal default.
+But Biden, a Democrat, and McCarthy, a Republican, are counting on pulling majority support from the political centre, a rarity in divided Washington, to join in voting to prevent a catastrophic federal default.

 Wall Street will open early Tuesday morning delivering its own assessment, as the U.S. financial markets that had been closed when the deal was struck over the weekend show their reaction to the outcome.